 Roll the Pain Away — Your Action Plan

-The foam roller may put a dent in tight muscles, but at $10-$30, it won’t leave a huge mark on the pocketbook.
+The foam roller may put a dent in tight muscles, but it won’t leave a huge mark on the pocketbook.
 Foam rollers aren’t the only tool in the SMR trade, though.
-For more targeted muscle therapy, try a simple tennis or lacrosse ball, SMR block, or The Stick, and, hey, let the good times roll.
+For more targeted muscle therapy, try a tennis or lacrosse ball, a stick, or a mini roller and, hey, let the good times roll.